Reconciliation Action Plan 2023

 The Reconciliation Action Plan (RAP) program is a framework for organisations to realise their vision for reconciliation.
 RAP’s are practical plans of action built on relationships, respect and opportunities.
 RAP’s create social change and economic opportunities for Aboriginal and Torres Strait Islander Australians.

-Through the program, the WorkPac Group has developed a RAP — this business plan documents what we as an organisation commit to do to contribute to reconciliation in Australia.
+Through the program, the WorkPac Group has developed our third Innovate RAP — which is a business plan that documents what we as an organisation commit to do to contribute to reconciliation in Australia.
 Our RAP gives the organisation the best chance of achieving Aboriginal and Torres Strait Islander engagement objectives, and delivering broader outcomes including:

 The opportunity to become an employer of choice for Aboriginal and Torres Strait Islander peoples.

 Access to new markets and better penetration of existing markets.

 Better service delivery to Aboriginal and Torres Strait Islander peoples and communities.

 The opportunity to contribute to new projects, industries, services, products and ways of doing business.

 DOWNLOAD A COPY OF OUR RAP